Current U.S. Student

 • Secondary School

-The Public Affairs Section (PAS) of the U.S. Embassy Phnom Penh will arrange placement of ETAs at public secondary schools.
-Host institutions will have basic facilities such as chalkboard/whiteboard, tables/chairs, and may not have air-conditioning, fans or electricity.
+The Public Diplomacy Section (PDS) of the U.S. Embassy Phnom Penh will arrange placement of ETAs at public secondary schools, universities, and vocational training colleges.
+Host institutions will have basic facilities such as chalkboard/whiteboard, tables/chairs.
+There is a possibility the host institution will not have air-conditioning, fans or electricity, or computers or other technology.

 Placement Locations